dokawa/tsl-django-rest-backend/README.md

 * Still on the non criticality and security aspect, the SECRET_KEY of the application is included in the repository although clearly not recommended on production applications
-* The Gmail e-mail account was chosen given it's popularity and little effort needed to configure it to work with Django
+* The Gmail e-mail account was chosen given it's popularity and little effort needed to configure it to work with Django, although not recommended to have your account in this configuration or use Gmail in production
 * The dbsqlite3 is included in the repository with pre-registered users and messages in favor of simplicity to run the assignment and showcase some functionalities